nainteeth/NiriWM-Config/README.md

 - virtual box

 _# To-Do:
+ - configure keybinds in config.kdl
+ - configure wallpapers
- configure keybinds in config.kdl configure wallpapers install all missing software look for a f.lux alternative try out some config options animations for example
+ - install all missing software
+ - look for a f.lux alternative
+ - try out some config options

-figure out how to make the readme readable, since thats the point of a readme
+   - animations for example